Thursday, May 1, 2025

 After supper and cleaning up, we started a fire in our homemade fire pit.
 This is made from a wash tub out of an old washing machine.
 It is ceramic and has plenty of air flow which cuts down on the smoke.
 Amy is roasting her marshmallow to eat on a s'more.

 The first s'more of the season is always a good one and here is mine.
-Cinnamon gramham cracker with Ghirardelli square of dark chocolate and caramel and a roasted marshmallow.
+Cinnamon graham cracker with Ghirardelli square of dark chocolate and caramel and a roasted marshmallow.
 Yes it puts a smile on my face.

 FRIDAY